00sapo/ask-llm.py/prompt-lib/review.md

 - proper separation, including cross-validation with relevant groups for stratified or leave-groups-out validation
 - control groups and/or baseline comparison
 - correct interpretation of results
-Be critical.
+- correctness of mathematical formulas, proofs, and algorithms Be critical.
 Be concise.
 Your review must be short and should follow the style of each-word-add-value

 =====